Independence Day of Ukraine: History

 When Ukraine was still a Soviet republic, the Ukrainian diaspora traditionally recognized 22 January (the Declaration of Independence of the Ukrainian People's Republic in 1918) as Ukrainian Independence day.

 The current form of the holiday was first celebrated on 16 July 1991, as the first anniversary of the Declaration of State Sovereignty of Ukraine passed by the Verkhovna Rada (Ukraine's parliament) in 1990.
 Since the Declaration of Independence was issued on 24 August 1991, and confirmed by the referendum of 1 December 1991, the date of the holiday was changed.

+Legal framework (1990–1992)

+On 16 July 1990, the Verkhovna Rada of the Ukrainian SSR adopted the Declaration of State Sovereignty of Ukraine, which initially led to 16 July being designated as Independence Day in Ukrainian law.

+After the Act of Declaration of Independence was proclaimed on 24 August 1991 and confirmed by the nationwide referendum on 1 December 1991, the holiday's date was moved to 24 August by a subsequent parliamentary decision in 1992.

 Traditions

+In 2013 the holiday was not particularly popular amongst the Ukrainian audience, in fact it was one of the least popular of the public holidays of Ukraine – only 12% considered it important or favorite.
+In 2021 this figure had grown to 37%.